-After the completion of the currently enrolled session, the student may be given an additional three-week period to bring their grade point average up to or exceeding the minimum standard of the institution.
+After the completion of the currently enrolled term, the student will have two additional terms to bring his or her grade point average up to or exceeding the minimum standard of the institution.
 Thereafter, the student's failure to achieve satisfactory academic progress may result in dismissal from the program.
 The Chief Academic Officer will help in locating a suitable tutor, should such service be requested by the student.
 Any student seeking a tutor is financially responsible for the cost of all such tutoring.
-If the student requests additional time to accomplish this, the institution can charge addition fees to cover the costs of the additional hours required and may not exceed half the cost of the program.